tom6931/PSSS/README.md

 # Metadata
-Now that you have the matching reads from your query, you can explore the metadata for your reads with AWS Athena.

-Much more!
+The NCBI has deposited metadata for SRA entries into AWS Athena, making it available to the bioinformatics community.
+You can read about this at https://www.ncbi.nlm.nih.gov/sra/docs/sra-athena/ and https://www.ncbi.nlm.nih.gov/sra/docs/sra-athena-examples/ (FIXME)

+JGI contig metadata?
+(FIXME)

 # Obtaining the contigs for a SRA accessions

 Pebblescout and Sourmash return a list of accessions and scores for how well those accessions matched the query.
 The JGI has assembled contigs based on SRA reads.
 These contigs can be used to better understand the contents of the SRA runs through alignments.
+FIXME

 # Aligning with ElasticBLAST